kkentzo/ork/README.md

 in software projects.

-It is meant as a modern, light-weight substitute to the venerable `Makefile` program and especially for `Makefile`s that make heavy use of `.PHONY` targets (i.e. `Makefile`s that focus on operational tasks rather than files).
+It is meant as a modern, light-weight substitute to the venerable `Makefile` program and especially for Makefiles that make heavy use of `.PHONY` targets (i.e. Makefiles that focus on the orchestration of operations rather than the generation of target files).

-`ork` is simple and mostly inspired by the workflow syntax of [Github](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions) and [Gitlab](https://docs.gitlab.com/ee/ci/yaml/gitlab_ci_yaml.html) CI products.
+`ork` aims to stay simple and is mostly inspired by the workflow syntax of [Github](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions) and [Gitlab](https://docs.gitlab.com/ee/ci/yaml/gitlab_ci_yaml.html) CI products.